Wireframes, Testing & Mockups

 Improving Discoverability & Navigation Entry Points

-In the high-fidelity designs, clearer navigation cues were added to support exploration without increasing cognitive load.
 For example, a “View All” action was added to the Popular section to give users a clear path to deeper browsing while preserving the lightweight nature of the home screen.

 Strengthening Product Evaluation & Exit Points